Websoft9Archive/ansible-graylog/docs/solution-backup.md

 - Backup scope: All data on a Disk
 - Backup effect: Very Good
 - Backup frequency: Automatic backup per hour if you need
-- Recovery methond: One key recovery on Cloud platform
+- Recovery method: One key recovery on Cloud platform
 - Skill requirement: Very easy
 - Automation or Manual: Fully automated on backup strategy
 ```